 The predecessor of Agricultural Bank of China is Agricultural Cooperative Bank established in 1951.
 Since the late 1970s, the Bank has evolved from a state-owned specialized bank to a wholly state-owned commercial bank and subsequently a state-controlled commercial bank.
 The Bank was restructured into a joint stock limited liability company in January 2009.
 The Bank was listed on the Shanghai Stock Exchange and the Hong Kong Stock Exchange, respectively in July 2010, which marked the completion of our transformation into a public shareholding commercial bank.

-The Bank had 23,472 domestic branch outlets, including the Head Office, the Business Department of the Head Office, three specialized institutions managed by the Head Office, 37 tier-1 branches (including branches directly managed by the Head Office), 348 tier-2 branches (including business departments of branches in provinces), 3,482 tier-1 sub-branches (including business departments in municipalities, business departments of branches directly managed by the Head Office and business departments of tier-2 branches), and 19,600 other establishments.
-Our overseas branch outlets consisted of four overseas branches and five overseas representative offices.
-Our major subsidiaries consisted of nine domestic subsidiaries and three overseas subsidiaries.
+The Bank had 23,612 domestic branch outlets at the end of 2014, including the Head Office, the Business Department of the Head Office, three specialized business units managed by the Head Office, 37 tier-1 branches (including branches directly managed by the Head Office), 353 tier-2 branches (including business departments of branches in provinces), 3,515 tier-1 subbranches (including business departments in municipalities, business departments of branches directly managed by the Head Office and business departments of tier-2 branches), and 19,702 other establishments.
+Our overseas branch outlets consisted of eight overseas branches and two overseas representative offices.
+The Bank had fourteen major subsidiaries, including nine domestic subsidiaries and five overseas subsidiaries.

-In 2012, the Bank ranked No. 84 in Fortune’s Global 500, and ranked No. 5 in The Banker’s “Top 1000 World Banks” list in terms of profit before tax for the year of 2011.
-In 2012, the Bank’s issuer credit ratings were assigned A/A-1 by Standard & Poor’s; the bank deposits ratings were assigned A1/P-1 by Moody’s Investors Service; and the long-/short-term foreign-currency issuer default ratings were assigned A/F1 by Fitch Ratings.
+In 2014, the Bank was included in the list of Global Systemically Important Banks for the first time.
+The Bank ranked No. 47 in Fortune’s Global 500, and ranked No. 9 in The Banker’s “Top 1000 World Banks” list in terms of tier 1 capital.
+The Bank’s issuer credit ratings were assigned A/A-1 by Standard & Poor’s; the Bank’s deposits ratings were assigned A1/P-1 by Moody’s Investors Service; and the long-/short-term foreign-currency issuer default ratings were assigned A/F1 by Fitch Ratings.
 The Bank’s outlook ratings assigned by the above credit rating agencies were “stable”.